adosia/adosia-token/README.md

 - Compensate Participating Adosia Publishers

-Future use cases for the ADO Token:
+# Future use cases for the ADO Token:

-- Mining Payouts to Adosia IoT Hardware Owners

-- Purchase Ad Inventory on Adosia Publishers

-- Alternative Publisher Revenue

-Future Adosia initiatives :

 - Mining Payouts to Adosia IoT Hardware Owners